 Imaging tests can also add thousands of dollars to your treatment costs.
 Not all insurance companies pay for them for early-stage breast cancer.

 What if you have already had breast cancer?

 If you had early-stage breast cancer and have no signs that your cancer has returned, you may not need imaging or tumor marker tests.
 It is not likely that your cancer has returned.
 These tests usually do not help you live longer.
 And they can lead to a wrong diagnosis and unneeded treatments.

 Usually, the best way to monitor your cancer is to have a mammogram each year and a physical exam every six months.
 And watch for symptoms, such as a new lump or pain in the breast.
 Studies show that most breast cancer that returns is found through symptoms, not imaging tests.

 Do you need tests for later-stage breast cancer?

 Imaging tests.
 If your cancer is stage IIIB or IV, you should get an imaging test to look for cancer in other parts of your body.
 Treatment can depend on how much and where the cancer has spread.

 Tumor marker tests.
 If you have later-stage breast cancer, your doctor may also use blood tests to look at tumor markers.
 These tests should be done only when it is known that you have advanced cancer.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2012 Consumer Reports.
+Use of this report is at your own risk. © 2016 Consumer Reports.
 Developed in cooperation with the American Society of Clinical Oncology.